JoyOfCodingPDX/GettingStarted/README.md

 This repository includes a "parent" [pom.xml](pom.xml) file.
-You'll need to edit the `pom.xml` file to include your user id and GitHub user name.
+You'll need to edit the `pom.xml` file to include your user id and GitHub username.
 As you create projects (such as Project 1), they will be added as sub-modules to the parent POM.

 Having a parent project (POM) for all of your projects is convenient